fabulous-dev/Fabulous/docs/Fabulous.XamarinForms/custom-renderer.md

 ## Views: Custom Renderer / ViewElements

-Xamarin.Forms user interfaces are rendered using the native controls of the target platform, allowing Xamarin.Forms applications to retain the appropriate look and feel for each platform.
-Developers can implement their own custom Renderer classes to customize the appearance and/or behavior of a control.
+If you want to know more about **Custom Renderers** in Xamarin.Forms and how it works take a look [here](https://docs.microsoft.com/de-de/xamarin/xamarin-forms/app-fundamentals/custom-renderer/).

 ### Customized ViewElements

-Sometimes you just want to change normal properties of a class to create your own viewelement e.g. a customized label.
+If an existing control does not provide the feature you want, you can extend it through a custom control.
+To create a custom control you have to use the [extension API](https://fsprojects.github.io/Fabulous/Fabulous.XamarinForms/views-extending.html).
+Usually you don't use a custom control without a custom renderer because to apply new features like underlining a label you have to use a custom renderer.
+Take a look at `UnderlinedLabel` in the `Pracitical Examples` section.

-In this example we have a label which only allows a text, a fontFamily, a backgroundcolor and a rotation.
-Everything else is not possible to set on this label.
+In this example we have a label which only allows to set a text, a fontFamily, a backgroundcolor and a rotation.

 ```fsharp
 module TestLabel =